Executive Peer Global Events

 • Fostering innovation through open data access

+Inv.
 Speaker: Luís Tiago Brandão Ferreira, Head of Innovation, Smart Cities, Smart Streetlighting & Open Data, E-REDES (EDP)*

 Scaling and Integrating Distribution Flexibility Markets